Install Tani Software

 -v plcgitcomplete-data:/etc/Tani

-creates or resuses a volume named plcgitcomplete-data do store the PlcGit Complete configuration and license data
+creates or resuses a volume named plcgitcomplete-data to store the PlcGit Complete configuration and license data

 -d